w3dong/BENG183-Group-14/GSEA.md

 :-------------------------:|:-------------------------:
 <img src="./assets/different-cell.png" width="500" /> | <img src="./assets/different-phenotype.png" width="500" />

 A fundamental concept underlying those phenomenon is the **Differential Expression of genes**.
-Genes are expressed differentially under different conditions to allow for different combinations of proteins and activation of certain biological pathways.
+Genes are expressed differentially under different conditions to allow for different combinations of proteins and activation of certain biological pathways [4].
 Analyzing **differential expression of a set of genes** under different conditions can uncover the mystery behind development of stem cells and the cause of diseases [4].

 Tools like **GSEA** can help us achieve this goal.
 However, before we dive deeper, let's start with some *basic concept review*.

 #### 1) Differential Expression and Differential Analysis of Genes<a name="2311"></a>

-> **Differential Expression of genes** is *a evident change in read counts or expression level of genes under different conditions* [1].
+- **Differential Expression of genes** is *a evident change in read counts or expression level of genes under different conditions* [1].

 Let's make an analogy here to help to understand this concept better.
 Let's consider different kinds of genes as different kinds of the lego building block.